-- Contractor shall submit a Manufacturer's certification, prior to start of work, that the - The washout location should be shown on the Project specific Storm Water Pollution Plan (SWPPP) drawings or Erosion and Sediment Control Plan (ESCP) drawings.
+- A. Contractor shall submit a Manufacturer's certification, prior to start of work, that the washout meets the requirements of this specification. - B. The washout location should be shown on the Project specific Storm Water Pollution Plan (SWPPP) drawings or Erosion and Sediment Control Plan (ESCP) drawings.